-ACCTG 208: Advanced Legal Issues and the Regulatory Framework
+ACCTG 208: Advanced Legal Environment of Business

 This course examines the legal implications of business transactions, particularly as they relate to accounting, auditing and financial reporting.
 In addition, students are required to apply the knowledge gained to evaluate the economic substance of client transactions, including purchase agreements, loans and promissory notes, sales contracts, leases and commitments.
 Oral and written communication skills and professional research skills are emphasized.

-ACCTG 209: Federal Income Taxation of Business Entities
+ACCTG 209: Federal Income Taxation of Business Entities and Ethical Issues

 This course examines the concepts and laws related to federal taxation of partnerships, C corporations, S corporations, and tax-exempt organizations.
 It is also designed to give students the tools and techniques to identify, understand and evaluate tax planning opportunities.
 Oral and written communication skills are emphasized.

 This capstone course is structured to integrate concepts learned in financial accounting, international accounting and various business courses.
 It is taught primarily using “real world” cases and financial statements.
 At the conclusion of the course, students will be proficient in valuing a firm using the information in financial statements and will appreciate the different uses of accounting information and their implications.